aclemons/emailrelay/doc/reference.rst

 address verifier script (\ *--address-verifier*\ ).
 The address verifier can check each recipient address and map it to a mailbox name which then gets written to the envelope file's *To-Local* list.
-After that a delivery filter script (\ *--filter*\ ) just has to copy the message files into the designated mailboxes.
+After that a delivery filter script (\ *--filter*\ ) just has to move the message files into the designated mailboxes.

-Once e-mail messages have been delivered into separate mailboxes they can be accessed by individual users using POP with the *--pop-by-name* option.
+Once e-mail messages have been delivered into separate mailboxes they can be accessed by individual users using POP_ with the *--pop-by-name* option.
 When a user's e-mail user agent retrieves messages using POP it supplies a user-id for authentication purposes and E-MailRelay will use this user-id to select the appropriate mailbox from which to serve up e-mails.

 Delivery is normally only relevant to incoming messages being received from external systems, but it might also be desirable for outgoing messages that are addressed to local users.
-For these messages is makes sense for the delivery filter to move the message files straight into the incoming mailbox rather than have the message forwarded to the smarthost and then come back in again.
+For these messages is makes sense to use the delivery mechanism to move the message files straight into the incoming mailbox rather than have the message forwarded to the smarthost and then come back in again.

 deliver:
 --------